illtemperedklavier/wine-reviews-transformers/README.md

 -upload all scripts to this repo - work off new branch "alec"

 -please issue a new pull request to master when your work is ready for review.
 Please do this once every day

+-check in with me everyday: what you did, what your challenges are currently, and what plan is for tomorrow